China

 in endemic freshwater fish species.
 Genera unique to China

-include the critically endangered Chinese Paddlefish Psephurus (Jay Capachi),
+include the probably extinct Chinese Paddlefish Psephurus (BBC

 (Loaches